Julia-1439/calculator/README.md

 This project was also an exercise in patience and perseverance.
 I wasn't excited about every single part of this project, but that need not be true to be a developer.
 And when my code was buggy and I had to refactor my whole solution, I just had to take it one step at a time and not rush myself, as frustrated as I was.

-Approximate Time spent:
+Approximate Time Spent:
 - Logic: 19:05 hours
 - Styling: 5:30 hours
 - Total: 24:35 hours
-- Extra Credit: 1:55 hours and counting
+- Extra Credit: 5:10 hours and counting

 A considerable, but not overwhelming, amount of time was spent on ensuring my commits were modular and commit messages were quality.
 Using `git add --patch` for the former was very useful.